Dharma41/Chat_Application/README.md

    ```bash
    npm start
    ```
-6. Access the application in your web browser at `http://localhost:8000`.
+6. Access the application in your web browser at `http://localhost:3000`.

 Dependies

   npm install socket.io socket.io-client

+To run backend server:

+1.Navigate to the project directory: cd chat_app/backend
+2.Start the server:
+  node sever.js